szilardMate/codeRun_2023/README.md

 Please periodically commit changes.

-**As a first step please create a readme file containing all of the name of each team member.**
+**As a first step please create a readme file containing the name of each team member.**

 ## Resources
 There is a resource folder which contains a CSV file which will be required for one of the challenges.